wilfredinni/python-cheatsheet/cheatsheet/control-flow.md

     Python control flow
   </base-disclaimer-title>
   <base-disclaimer-content>
-  Control flow is the order in which individual statements, instructions or function calls are executed or evaluated.
+  Control flow is the order in which individual statements, instructions, or function calls are executed or evaluated.
 The control flow of a Python program is regulated by conditional statements, loops, and function calls.
   </base-disclaimer-content>
 </base-disclaimer>